rokka-io/rokka-site/source/_guides/20-php-client-intro.md

 # Managing via API

 The PHP client library also offers a full blown API to all the REST API endpoints rokka provides.
-This may be very useful, when you for example want to upload your images as soon as their uploaded to your framework/cms or you want automatically import them to rokka periodically and not only when they're accessed the first time (what the TemplateHelper classes do)
+This may be very useful, when you for example want to upload your images as soon as they're uploaded to your framework/cms or you want automatically import them to rokka periodically and not only when they're accessed the first time (what the TemplateHelper classes do).

 ## Upload images